 My coaching experience is probably unlike any other coach’s as I started later than some and took a different path than most.
 I am chasing my childhood dreams to become a high school head coach and then one day coach at the college level.
 I have coached at the youth level, middle school level, and the semi-professional level as well as served as a student assistant manager/coach at the Division I college level.
 Private coaching has been a way to fill that coaching void when I have been out of organized coaching.
 I started about 2 years ago after being medically discharged from the Marine Corps after a very productive career.
 I picked up my first client not through Coach Up but through Craigslist only because I did not know about Coach Up yet.
-A father contacted me about his son Chase Austin, who was a sophomore Defensive Back at Summit High School and had made the varsity team but was not playing.
+A father contacted me about his son, who was a sophomore Defensive Back.
 He had aspirations of going on to college to play football and wanted to start the process of putting in extra work.
 The mom and dad had faith in me and hired me every Saturday and Sunday during the off season to prepare him for the upcoming season.
 That season he also became a Wide Receiver and ended the season with 2 INTs and 3 TD catches.
-I helped Chase clean up his techniques as a DB and helped increase his agility and speed as well as conditioning.
-Chase now is a running back and recently was named to the Dandy Dozen list locally and received a letter from the University of Michigan football program.
+I helped him clean up his techniques as a DB and helped increase his agility and speed as well as conditioning.
+He now is a running back and recently was named to the Dandy Dozen list locally and received a letter from the University of Michigan football program.
 The rest is history.

 As far as other stops in my coaching career the major highlights are as follows: